Trauma-Informed Therapy Course

 • Neurobiology of exposure to trauma

-• Challenges faced by those with history of trauma
+• Challenges faced by those with a history of trauma

 • Clinical implications of working with trauma